42f/WEBSERV/README.md

 Security is not optimal (it's the least I can say...) and could be much improved with password in a docker secret.
 Currently the wordpress deploys as a brand new, but it would be easy to have it already configured.

+## Disclaimer

+It is well understood that a container should contain only the bare minimum for one service, this project packs 4 stuff in a container, it is done only to comply with the project framework...
+For myself I would, of course, use kubernetes to deploy several containers.